How to Plan for Vacation: 7 Ways to Pack More Relaxing Travel into Your Over-Scheduled Life

 Take Shorter Trips More Often

 Travel locally by planning day trips that don’t include a hotel.
-Trendy micro-vacations make you a tourist in your own town.
+Trendy micro-vacations make you a tourist in your town.
 You don’t have to go far – how many times have you walked by that art museum and never stopped to go in?
 Google your town’s tourism site to find new things to do.
 I know I have lived in Lansing, Michigan, my entire life, yet there are dozens of places I have yet to explore.
 Plan a vacation day during the week when the crowds are fewer than on the weekend, making it a more enjoyable experience to explore that new museum exhibit in your city.

 India’s Backwaters

-How to Plan for Vacation and Go
+How to Plan a Vacation and Go

 In addition to planning more extended trips, prepare to carpe diem with spontaneous trips.
 Formulate your budget so that you can enjoy your trip.